What is Cultural Eutrophication?

 If algal blooms and other plants affect an extensive area, they reduce the transparency and navigation in the water, lessening the recreational values and opportunities of the water bodies.
 The growth, especially on the surface, will negatively affect activities such as boating and swimming.

-Solutions of Cultural Eutrophication
+Solutions to Cultural Eutrophication

 1. Managing water pollution